Logo-stateuniv

 Certificates of Achievement are used to demonstrate professional proficiency for entry-level positions in a new industry or to improve skills for a current profession.
 Typically, a certificate requires eighteen credits or less.
 Some of the certificates available are Dental Assisting, Wildlife Resources and Forestry, Accounting and Architectural Drafting.

 Skill awards offer proof of proficiency in job skills in order to start a new job or meet the educational requirements of some professions.
-Some examples of skill awards that are available at Citrus College include Emergency Medical Technician, Home Health Aid, Medical Terminology and Nurse Assistant.
+Some examples of skill awards that are available include Emergency Medical Technician, Home Health Aid, Medical Terminology and Nurse Assistant.

-Citrus also offers students the opportunity to study abroad.
+Students also have the opportunity to study abroad.
 Students may choose to study in such places as Costa Rica, Italy, England and Spain.

 Most Popular Fields of Study